dydxprotocol/solo/docs/protocol.md

 ## Interest

-Interest rates in Solo are dynamic and set per Market.
+Interest rates in DolomiteMargin are dynamic and set per Market.
 Each interest rate is automatically and algorithmically set based on the the ratio of `(total borrow) / (total supply)` of that Market.
 Account balances either continuously earn (if positive) or pay (if negative) interest.

 Interest is earned / paid continuously (down to the second).
 Rates on the protocol are denominated yearly in APR.

 ## Wei & Par

-There are two types of balances amounts on Solo: Wei and Par.
+There are two types of balances amounts on DolomiteMargin: Wei and Par.

 ### Wei

 Wei refers to the actual token amount of an asset held in or owed by an account.
 Wei amounts are constantly changing as interest accrues on the balance.
-For example, if Bob deposits 10 DAI to a Solo Account, its Wei balance would initially be 10.
+For example, if Bob deposits 10 DAI to a DolomiteMargin Account, its Wei balance would initially be 10.
 The balance would start increasing every second as Bob started earning interest on his DAI.

 Likely, most times you will want to use Wei balances.